 Yale isn’t just a university where you go to study.
-It’s a community of people from all over the world, all coming from different backgrounds and cultures.
+It’s a community of people from all over the world from different backgrounds and cultures.
 And they all have something to share.

 The university allows these students to be themselves, to pursue their interests outside of the classroom.
-For those interested in art and culture, Yale has museums, galleries, concert halls, theatres, and cultural centers.
+Yale has museums, galleries, concert halls, theatres, and cultural centers for those interested in art and culture.

 Moreover, the university has over 40 sports clubs and 30 varsity teams for students looking to participate in any kind of sports.
 There’s also a fitness and recreation center at the university for all students.

 If you’re interested in community service, you could do that too!
 But that’s not all you can do when you’re studying there.

 Yale’s hometown, New Haven, is the cultural capital of Connecticut and a magnet for foodies, cultural enthusiasts, and travelers alike.
 So no matter where you come from, Yale has a thousand ways to make you feel at home.

 Yale University courses tuition fees

 Even with all these factors in mind, the cost of studying at Yale differs from one course to another.
 But the average Yale tuition fees per annum are-

 When you’re going to college, there are a lot of costs you need to consider apart from the tuition fee.
 Like the cost of living, food, transportation, books, and materials for classes, laundry, and so on and so forth.
 You would also have to look at the cost of going out with friends, be it for dinner or a weekend trip.